mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 ## Encrypting Passwords

-Passwords stored in the MaxScale.cnf file may optionally be encrypted for added security.
+Passwords stored in the maxscale.cnf file may optionally be encrypted for added security.
 This is done by creation of an encryption key on installation of MaxScale.
 Encryption keys may be created manually by executing the maxkeys utility with the argument of the filename to store the key.
 The default location MaxScale stores the keys is `/var/cache/maxscale`.

 ```
 maxkeys /var/cache/maxscale/.secrets
 ```

-Changing the encryption key for MaxScale will invalidate any currently encrypted keys stored in the MaxScale.cnf file.
+Changing the encryption key for MaxScale will invalidate any currently encrypted keys stored in the maxscale.cnf file.

 ### Creating Encrypted Passwords